 Leicester City – 2014/15

-Bottom at Christmas and seven points adrift with just games remaining, Leicester City looked set for the second tier following a miserable campaign.
+Bottom at Christmas and with just four wins as the Premier League season entered April, Leicester City looked set for the second tier following a miserable campaign.

 Defeat at Tottenham in March would prove the catalyst for perhaps the greatest story in sporting history, however, as the Foxes won seven of their final nine games to ensure survival and eventually finish 14th.

-Their struggles the previous season saw Leicester once again amongst the favourites for the drop the following year, though despite odds of 5000-1 at the start of the campaign the Foxes would produce one of the game’s greatest ever shocks, sensationally winning the title.
+Their struggles the previous season saw Leicester once again amongst the favourites for the drop the following year, though despite odds of 5000-1 at the start of the campaign the Foxes produced one of the game’s greatest ever shocks, sensationally winning the title.

 Their great escape paved the way for a run of momentum that would see them go from bottom of the league to champions in the space of 18 months, a sporting miracle that still seems hard to comprehend several years on.